 So what can we do to incite wonder and encourage Biblical imagination through our teaching?

 - Share the story (and the Story) – The word of God is living and active (Hebrews 4:12), and we should teach its stories as, well, stories.
 This means we should invite kids into the action of the plot to join the people of the Bible on their way to the climax of the story.
 Think about some of your favorite storytellers and utilize some of their techniques when teaching.
-(Storytelling techniques could be a whole other conversation.)
+(Find 10 interactive storytelling techniques for kids here!)
 Also try and show the smaller Bible story in light of the overarching Story of the Bible.
 Where does it fit in?
 Go beyond just “Old Testament” and “New Testament” or even “before Jesus” or “after Jesus” and talk about how the story fits into God’s redemptive plan.
 Help kids make connections between the stories and see how they fit together as God’s Big Story, chronologically throughout history.

 - Laugh as you learn – The easiest way to reduce boredom and encourage engagement is to make the lesson fun and enjoyable!
 Include jokes or funny observations about the story.
 There are lots of things in the Bible that make me laugh.
 For example: Matthew 4:1-11 tells us that after 40 days of fasting in the desert, “Jesus was hungry.”
 Ha!
 I’d be hungry too after 40 days of fasting!
 This line always makes me laugh, but when I dig deeper into that laughter and seemingly obvious detail, I see that this detail tells us that while Jesus was fully God, he was also fully human.
 He hungered, he thirsted, he felt pain.
 The silly “duh” moment leads to a deeper understanding that I can connect with.